 After passing the Qualifying Exam, all PhD candidates are required to prepare a detailed written proposal on the subject of their PhD research topic.
-An oral examination consisting of a defense of the thesis proposal must be completed within approximately one year of passing the Qualifying Examination.
+An oral examination consisting of a defense of the thesis proposal must be completed prior to their fifth semester.
 Written proposals must be submitted to the student's thesis committee no later than one week prior to the scheduled oral examination.